Banner Image For St. Cloud State University

 Graduate (Certificates and Degrees)

+At St. Cloud State University, we’ve redefined what it means to be a state university and have made bold and innovative changes to how we serve our students, resulting in a richer, rewarding and more holistic learning experience from day one.
+Our Husky Experience is what truly sets St. Cloud State apart.
+We provide individualized support combined with a world-class education that equips graduates with the tools and skills needed to succeed in today’s ever-changing world.
 Join our inclusive and vibrant campus community where you’ll have the opportunity to learn from, and conduct research alongside professors who are also renowned researchers in their fields.
 With more than 200 undergraduate programs of study and more than 60 graduate programs, holding nearly every available national accreditation, you can design an educational experience like none other — and one that is centered around you.
 Engage in our campus traditions and activities that form the bonds that bring us together as a strong Husky community.

 The following information should help you understand the cost of attending college.
 Keep in mind that most students receive a financial aid package (grants and scholarships) which lowers their out-of-pocket cost.
 This is reflected on the net price information, if available.